Morthy/sunhaven-mods/CustomItems/docs/CustomItems.md

 The sizes in the game item definitions are not the same as the width/height of your furniture image.

 1 width in the game = 4 pixels in your image.
-If your image is 48x48px, your decoration size could be 12x12.
+If your image is 48x48px, your decoration size **could be** 12x12.

 **Why could be?
 The size of the decoration isn't always directly proportional to the size of your image.** The size should represent the base of the decoration item in the 3d world, e.g. where it's actually placed.

 For example, a large wardrobe is very tall but you don't want the size to include the full height, only the base surface so that it can be placed up against the wall, or to allow a player to walk behind it.

 The size is currently also used to define the collider for the furniture.
 The collider is the area where the player is blocked from moving into.

+In other words: The size should represent the placeable tiles on the floor that your furniture will be placed on.

 ## Making custom items available